"Doubling" wifi range with a new wifi standard?

 Here's an article referenced by the 802.11n wikipedia article, supposedly justifying the claims that the maximum range of 802.11n is twice that of 802.11g.
 (125ft vs 230ft)

 Here's the problem: they talk about "doubling the range" as meaning "the same speed at twice the distance or twice the speed at the same distance."
-Well, that sounds clever, but it's better for marketing than for reality.
+Well, that sounds right, but it's better for marketing than for reality.
 Basically, the article demonstrates that this is true by just showing how, at short range, you can get 144 Mbit/sec instead of 54 Mbit/sec (yay, more than double!) or at slightly longer range, your 802.11n connection degrates from 144 down to, say, 57, which is still more than 54.
 Therefore it meets both criteria for longer range!

 Sigh.
 I'm pretty sure both of those are just examples of being faster - which everyone knows 802.11n is, and it certainly is in my tests.